-Labor Market Policy Score: 4 Despite high overall spending and a large number of reform measures, labor market policy has shown poor results during the review period.
-Particular problems are centered in notoriously high youth unemployment figures; similarly, the employment rate of workers over 55 years is one of the lowest in the OECD (45.6% in 2013 compared to OECD levels of 54.9% and an EU target of 50%); and (especially young) French citizens with immigrant backgrounds face tremendous difficulties integrating into the labor market.
+Labor Market Policy Score: 4 Despite high overall spending and a large number of cosmetic reforms, labor market policy has shown poor results during the review period.
+Unemployment has been rising since 2008.
+A particular problem is notoriously high youth unemployment.
+Similarly, (particularly young) French citizens with immigrant backgrounds face tremendous difficulties integrating into the labor market and the employment rate of workers over 55 years is one of the lowest in the OECD (45.6% in 2013 compared to an OECD average of 54.9% and an EU target of 50%).

-The reasons for such failure are numerous and complex.
 The high level of youth unemployment is linked to the French job-training system, which relies heavily on public schools; yet diplomas from such training are not really accepted in the industry at large, which hinders a potential worker's transition from school to a job.
-As for senior workers, a retirement age of 60 and various early retirement schemes have led to the present situation.
+As for senior workers, a retirement age of 60 (which, after Sarkozy's reform of the pension system, will increase to 62) and various early retirement schemes have led to the present situation.
 Heavy labor market regulation is another issue, as well as the high cost of labor.
-There is a dual labor market: on the one side, a highly regulated and protected sector (part of which are the five million public employment positions, one of the highest figures in Europe), on the other, a sector characterized by precarity, limited job protection and insecurity.
-The rigidity of the former sector has triggered the development of the latter, hindering access to regular jobs for newcomers and compelling workers to jump one from contract to the next, each of which are of limited duration or represent interim employment.
+There is a dual labor market: on the one side, a highly regulated and protected sector (including five million public employment positions, one of the highest figures in Europe), and on the other, a sector characterized by precarity, limited job protection, and insecurity.
+The rigidity of the former sector has triggered the development of the latter.
+Today, most new contracts are of a limited duration.